SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 ---

-# Architecture: Single-page applications (SPAs), version 1.0
+# Architecture: Early single-page applications (SPAs)

 - Highly interactive and immersive experiences
 - Try to recreate native applications on the web